-To precisely control train traffic at all times in the future, and to achieve optimal use of the existing network, the intelligent traffic management system must know the exact position of all moving trains.
+To precisely control train traffic at all times in the future, and to achieve optimal use of the existing network, the AI-based capacity and traffic management system must know the exact position of all moving trains.
 This is where new digital technology comes in.
 With a combination of satellite positioning and sensors for environmental recognition onboard (eg, camera, radar, Lidar), as well as a high-definition (HD) digital map, it will be possible to locate trains accurately, in real time.

-In addition to the track-accurate position, train speed, acceleration and train integrity are determined accurately and made available to the intelligent traffic management system.
+In addition to the track-accurate position, train speed, acceleration and train integrity are determined accurately and made available to the capacity and traffic management system.
 The digital map is the central repository for static and dynamic infrastructure data.
 It is cloud based and scalable.
 Different applications load data relevant for specific applications from the cloud.
 A large part of the data is needed for automated driving and train location.
 For these purposes, the HD map depicts reality in a much higher level of detail than conventional navigation maps.

 The advantages of location sensors

 With the help of new location sensing technology, trains are able to report their position – the precise front and back of the train – to the capacity and traffic management system.
 Combined with new train-centric protection technology (Advanced Protection System), trains can run at closer and more flexible successions.
 This allows more traffic to travel on the same network, which significantly increases capacity – without having to build more tracks.

 First trial of sensor-based train traffic in Germany starts in Hamburg